ThibeauK/forumistic-blog/posts/post6.md

 *'Hardware Hacking: have fun while voiding your warranty'* is a book written by hacker-writer Joe Grand and Andrew *'bunnie'* Huang (foreword).
-Mostly populated with technological tutorials, explaining how to hack/ modify certain electronically devices.
+Mostly populated with technological tutorials, explaining how to hack/modify certain electronically devices.
 Literary interesting parts include the foreword and introduction.
 These illustrate hacker culture.
 Bunnie transfigures *'hack'* as *'An incredible good and perhaps time consuming piece of work that produces exactly what is needed...
 A desire to play with and understand technology, a modern manifestation of exploration and passion'*